 - financial benefits for the young person and their family

-Transition and moving from one service to another should be an ongoing process rather than a single event, and tailored to suit the child’s needs.
+- Transition, and moving from one service to another, should be an ongoing process rather than a single event.
+And it should be tailored to your needs.

-Children are often very happy to help their parent or family member and it can be very positive, but children also have the right to be looked after, to have their own time to play, develop and learn.
+Children are often very happy to help their parent or family member and it can be very positive.
+However, children also have the right to be looked after, and to have their own time to play, develop and learn.

-Referrals will be considered when the level of care-giving and responsibility to the person in need of care significantly affects the young person in any way.
+We may carry out a Referral if the level of care giving and responsibility to the person in need of care significantly affects the young person in any way.